The dream: loads of eucalyptus that you lovingly grew from seed adorning your flower arrangements and wreaths.

 - If you don’t own a greenhouse, choose the hottest microclimate in your yard to grow them.

 - Water your plants regularly, and it should reward you with fragrant bunches of eucalyptus in late August and into September.

-There are lots of online seed companies that sell the silver drop and silver dollar varieties, and many of them are either in Canada or ship to Canada.
+There are a lot of online seed companies that sell the Silver Drop and Silver Dollar varieties of eucalyptus, and many of them are either in Canada or shipped to Canada.
 At the time of writing this, eucalyptus seems to be very popular to grow, so the seeds often sell out fast.
-Also, shipping times are slow, so you really need to order well ahead of the time you need them.
+Also, shipping times are slow, so you have to order well ahead of the time you need them.

 Here are the online seed companies, in no particular order: